 For precision, it was suggested that the qualifier "....for those species where feasible management solutions exist or can be developed" be added to the text.
 However, most preferred the original, simpler text.

-In order to include not only species threatened with extinction, the original text could be supplemented with the following. "...... and recovery to non-threatened status has been achieved for at least 10% of known threatened species," or "By 2020 the extinction and decline of known threatened species is halted"
+In order to include not only species threatened with extinction, the original text could be supplemented with the following. "and recovery to non-threatened status has been achieved for at least 10% of known threatened species."